dtian09/AgentBasedSimulation/README.md

 - prevalence_of_smoking.csv (the smoking prevalence at each time step)
 - Exsmoker1981_1990.csv etc. (the e-cigarette prevalence predicted by the diffusion models)

+## Verification of the E-cigarette Diffusion Models of the ABM

+Run 'monthly diffusion models/plot_bass_comparison_dt.R' to compare on the same plots the predictions of the diffusion models of the ABM against those of the diffusion models in R and the observed data (this comparison is performed between January 2010 and Januray 2034).

 ## Generate 2-D Plots of E-cigarette Prevalence (Output of Diffusion Models)

 To generate plots (ecig_prevalence_Smoker_over1991.jpeg etc.) from Exsmoker1981_1990.csv etc. run the command: